What is a Net Book Value?

 - The main disadvantage of the company’s net book value is that it is not same as the market value of the company as it is the cost of an asset less accumulated depreciation and is generally far away from the market value or maybe it can be close to the asset’s market value but generally never equals to the market value.

-- It is considered while evaluating the growth of the company but it is not a correct indicator measuring the growth prospects of the company as the book value can be lower than the earning potentials of the company.
+- It is considered while evaluating the growth of the company.
+Still, it is not a correct indicator measuring the growth prospects of the company as the book value can be lower than the earning potentials of the company.

 - This changes over a period of time.
 Therefore relying completely on the NBV can make the asset valuation inappropriate.

-This is the cost of the asset at which the asset is purchased which includes the purchase price of the asset plus all expenses that are incurred in making the asset ready to use less the accumulated depreciation or any impairment losses.
-It is considered to be the most used financial measure for the valuation of the company and the net book value is most cases is different from the market value of the asset.
+Net book value is the cost of the asset at which the asset is purchased, which includes the purchase price of the asset plus all expenses that are incurred in making the asset ready to use less the accumulated depreciation or any impairment losses.
+It is considered to be the most used financial measure for the valuation of the company, and the net book value is most cases is different from the market value of the asset.